lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. When the user dismisses the message prompt, the firmware shall __set the Image OK status__

 __For Mynewt and Zephyr:__ Some of the steps in this article may not be necessary...
-Check the simpler instructions for Mynewt and Zephyr on the NimBLE, MCU Manager and MCUBoot websites.
+Check the simpler porting instructions for Mynewt and Zephyr on the [NimBLE](https://github.com/apache/mynewt-nimble/), [MCU Manager](https://github.com/apache/mynewt-mcumgr) and [MCUBoot](https://github.com/JuulLabs-OSS/mcuboot) websites.

 # Optional: Command Handlers for MCU Manager on PineTime